OIG Precluded from Auditing City’s Grid-Based Garbage Collection System

 • Validate DSS’ efforts to correct deficiencies in its ward-based supervisory structure to meet current operational and management needs.

-Due to the commissioner’s refusal, the IGO recommends that:
+Due to the commissioner’s refusal, the OIG recommends that:

 • The City substantiate the $18 million in savings claimed in an April 2013 announcement by publicly releasing the underlying data, calculations, and supporting documents used to estimate the total savings;